Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	  - For simplicity, you may imagine every enemy is a healthy human melee fighter with up 2 down 2 jump and can't get into water and lava, and if he can move to the tile on which at least one of your units stand (imagine your units don't exist at this moment), then we say there is a "path".
 	  - As explained above, an enemy inflicted bind may not be able to "reach" your units, but if there is a path defined above, then it's legal.
 	  - Similarly, an undead may not stand on the tiles of sanctuary.
 While as long as there exists a path, then it's legal.
 See the example in the end of this section.
-	- When there is a river/lava spliting two (or several) lands A and B, then this rule applies to two lands separately and only works when there are both your units and enemies on one land.
+	- When there is a river/lava splitting two (or several) lands A and B, then this rule applies to two lands separately and only works when there are both your units and enemies on one land.
-		- Say, your units start at land A and enemis start at land B. You are allowed to set obstacles freely on land A since there is no enemy here.
+		- Say, your units start at land A and enemies start at land B. You are allowed to set obstacles freely on land A since there is no enemy here.
 However, if there is en enemy on land A, then you have to follow the rule above on land A.
 	- You may watch how phalanx is abusable here: https://www.youtube.com/watch?v=qUtBRLZu0Hk.
 - **Jewelry Clause**
 	- Only two necklaces of denam and catiua, warrior/defender ring and those craftable from Jewelry 1 (except warrior/defender band) are allowed.
 Since normal enemies only use them.
 (2020/9/30)